 Area 7: New crossing of the West Don River / E.T.
-Seton Park, north of Overlea Blvd to ioin Don Mills Road
+Seton Park, north of Overlea Blvd to

 Of key interest to TRCA in the Upper Don and West Don River are significant earthworks and impacts to the extensive Natural Heritage System, as shown on Attachment 4.